Teacup-repo/Teacup/azure-defender-lab/README.md

 ---

-## 📎 License
+## 📌 License

 For educational purposes only.
-Do not expose real-world environments intentionally.